rmk135/rmk135.github.io/_tinkerer/pages/about_me.rst

 thoughts about software engineering.
 I like high quality solutions, so my credo - "Done, when done well" - can describe me the best way.
-I like to make things work smart and comprehensive way, at the same time keeping certain level of simplicity, clearence and structuring.
+I like to make things work smart and comprehensive way, at the same time keeping certain level of simplicity, clarity and structuring.
 Once I have found that my strength area is to make complex things to be simpler - and now I keep moving that way.
 I hope that you will find information on my website useful and interesting.